fleetdm/fleet/docs/Using-Fleet/FAQ.md

 ## When will the newest version of osquery be available to Orbit?

 When a new osquery version is released, it is pushed to the `edge` channel for beta testing.
-As soon as that version is deemed stable, it is moved to the `stable` channel.
+As soon as that version is deemed stable by the osquery project, it is moved to the `stable` channel.
 Some versions may take a little longer than others to be tested and moved from `edge` to `stable`, especially when there are major changes.

 ## Can I bundle osquery extensions into Orbit?